nikolaitsykin/nikolaitsykin/README.md

 ### Hi there 👋

 My name is Nikolai, I am in my mid-thirties, living in Raleigh, NC.
-I'm a self-taught frontend developer completed several courses as well as React Developer course at yandex.praktikum.
-I am a Junior Frontend developer at yandex.praktikum experienced in development and operations in online re-skilling products company.
+I'm a self-taught frontend developer with a passion for learning and mastering new technologies.
+Through dedication and perseverance, I've developed a strong foundation in frontend development, always seeking to enhance my expertise and tackle complex challenges.
+I am a Frontend developer at yandex.praktikum experienced in development and operations in online re-skilling products company.

 Please see my projects list below